fplll/fplll/README.md

 Options for BKZ-reduction:

-* `-b blocksize` :             Block size, mandatory, between 2 and the number of vectors.
+* `-b block_size` :             Block size, mandatory, between 2 and the number of vectors.

 * `-f float_type` :            Same as LLL (`-p` is required if `float_type=mpfr`).
 * `-p precision` :             Precision of the floating-point arithmetic with `-f mpfr`.